Main Page List

 Also see B group Contract aerial curves, and how the aerial groups evolved.

-Most important of all, the groups frequency responses are approximate, very approximate !
+Most important of all, grouped aerials frequency responses are approximate, very approximate !

 For instance, an E group is really a wideband with an emphasis on the top end frequencies.